If You are Sick

 What to do if you are sick

-Stay home if you are not feeling well.
-If you get sick while on campus, go home.
+We recommend you stay home if you are not feeling well, or to go home if you get sick while on campus.

-Let your supervisor or instructor know you will be absent
+Let your supervisor or instructor know if you will be absent

 - Contract instructors, inform your supervisor